LawrenceMiao/NoteVision/docs/daniel-docs/README.md

 ##### Pytorch Information

 - useful functions:
-    - torch.rand(tuple representing its size) -> intitialize a tensor with random values
+    - torch.rand(tuple representing its size) -> intitialize a tensor with values between 0 and 1
     - torch.ones(tuple representing its size) -> intitialize a tensor with 1 as values
     - torch.zeros(tuple representing its size) -> intitialize a tensor with 0 as values
     - tensor_name.shape -> returns the size of the tensor